Functions of Kidneys, Role of Kidney in glucose homeostasis, Lipid and protein metabolism

 The cells don’t have glucose-6-phosphatase and other gluconeogenic enzymes, Thus cells of the adrenal medulla can take up, phosphorylate and metabolize glucose through glycolysis; they can form glycogen, but cannot release free glucose into the circulation.

-In the renal cortex, the cells have gluconeogenic enzymes, have little phosphorylating enzymes, cannot synthesize appreciable concentrations of glycogen under normal conditions, So, we can say that the release of glucose by the normal kidney is exclusively, a result of renal cortical gluconeogenesis, The most important substrates for renal gluconeogenesis are glutamine and lactate, followed by glycerol, while alanine is preferentially used by the liver.
+In the renal cortex, the cells have gluconeogenic enzymes, have little phosphorylating enzymes, and cannot synthesize appreciable concentrations of glycogen under normal conditions, So, we can say that the release of glucose by the normal kidney is exclusively, a result of renal cortical gluconeogenesis, The most important substrates for renal gluconeogenesis are glutamine and lactate, followed by glycerol, while alanine is preferentially used by the liver.

 Renal glucose metabolism in the postprandial conditions